Reyleth/T1A3-Text-Battle-Game/README.md

 ### Q: How do I report a bug or provide feedback?

 A: You can report bugs or provide feedback by creating an issue on the GitHub repository.
-Please include as much detail as possible to help us investigate and address the issue.

 ### Q: Are there any known issues?